clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wp-install.rst

 Before you begin
 ****************

-This tutorial assumes you have successfully completed :ref:`bare-metal-install-server` and that you have :ref:`web-server-install`.
+This tutorial assumes that you have successfully completed :ref:`bare-metal-install-desktop` and you have :ref:`web-server-install`.

 Create a WordPress server
 *************************